moostrik/ofxFlowTools/README.md

 DEPENDENCIES & SYSTEM SPECS

-- This version of the addon was created using OSX 10.11 and OF 0.9.3 (OF 0.8.4 version can be found in branches)
+- This version of the addon was created using macOSX10.13 and OF 0.10 (OF 0.8.4 and 0.9.8 versions can be found in branches)
 - The addon should work on older versions of OSX, Windows and Linux.
 - dependent on ofxGui.
-- A discrete graphics card is recommended. (thanx to shenberg it is not longer bound to nVidia cards https://github.com/moostrik/ofxFlowTools/issues/11)
+- A discrete graphics card is highly recommended.

 INTRODUCTION

-http://vimeo.com/92334462

-For my interactive installations I was always attracted to fluid simulations.
-In the past I used the QuartzComposer fluid simulation, which I rewrote to openCL in Quartz Composer ( http://kineme.net/composition/MOostrik/AugmentedRealityinOpenCL ).
-Due to QC instability issues, especially with openCL (huge memory leaks) I decided to use my kernels in openframeworks using ofxMSAOpenCL.
-This worked quite nice (http://vimeo.com/46429663), but the process was quite difficult and debugging was a pain in the behind.
-When I was searching for alternatives, I started using ofxFX and ofxFluid, this convinced my to rewrite my openCL kernels to openGL shaders.

-The addon is meant for developers who like to use fluid simulation in combination with a live camera input to create psychedelic live visuals.
-This is the reason i added optical flow and a simple mask, based on this flow.
+The addon is meant for developers who like to use fluid simulation in combination with a live camera input to create psychedelic live visuals. http://vimeo.com/92334462
-To understand the different stages of the fluid solver I wanted to be able to visualise all these stages.
-This meant i had to add a couple of extra draw buffers at the cost of a small performance hit.
-For optimization it will be more rewarding to work on the internal formats of the ofFbos.
-I was sad to discover there is only a limited amount of formats available.
-I ended up using GL_RGBA32F for most buffers where GL_RGBA16F would probably do as well.
-Even better would be to use GL_RG16F.
-Most  shaders I use are quite simple, so I expect the performance bottlenecks to be the fetching of the textures by the shaders.
-I also wanted to have some simple draw functions for testing and completion.
-This turned out to be more time consuming than I expected, simple being the problem here.
-To complete the addon (what is a fluid sim without particles?)
-I added experimental GLSL particle engine.

-Have fun!

 CREDITS AND ACKNOWLEDGEMENTS: